Í: Faroese

 Í is the 11th letter of the Faroese alphabet and represents //ʊi//.

 Hungarian, Icelandic, Irish, Czech and Slovak

 Í is the 16th letter of the Hungarian alphabet, the 12th letter of the Icelandic alphabet, the 16th letter of the Czech alphabet and the 18th letter of the Slovak alphabet.
 It represents //iː//.
+In Icelandic it is often pronounced as a short vowel.

 Ibero-Romance & Italian

 In Ibero-Romance languages, the "í" is not considered a letter, but the letter "i" with an accent.
 It is used to denote an "i" syllable with abnormal stress.
-In Italian, Í/í is a variant of I carrying an acute accent; it represents an /i/ carrying the tonic accent.
-It is used only if it is the last letter of the word except in dictionaries or when a different pronunciation may affect the meaning of a word: víola ("violates", /it/) and viòla ("violet", /it/).
+In Italian, "Í"/"í" is a rare variant of "I"/"i" carrying an acute accent; it represents an /i/ carrying the tonic accent.
+Instead of it, the "i" with a grave (ì, Ì) is almost always used (e.g. lunedì, "Monday").
+It is used only if it is the last letter of the word, except in dictionaries or when a different pronunciation may affect the meaning of a word: víola (but normally vìola, "violates", /it/) and viòla ("violet", /it/).

 Karakalpak

 Í is the 13th letter of the Karakalpak alphabet.
 It represents //ɯ//.
 Its preferred lowercase form is ı.